Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

-We vary the concentration parameter $\alpha$ in the CRP prior distribution to change the numbers of instantiated contexts in DaCoRL in the robot navigation tasks.
+We change the numbers of instantiated contexts in DaCoRL by varying the concentration parameter $\alpha$ in the CRP in the navigation tasks.
 Since the environmental features are highly correlated with their variation parameters, that is, intuitively, taking the Type I environment for example, the tasks with adjacent goal positions are more similar to each other and tend to belong to the same context.
-Hence, we use the goal position in the 2-D coordinate as a visualization to reveal the clustering patterns of contexts for the Type I navigation environment with different numbers of instantiated contexts.
+Hence, we use the goal position in the 2-D coordinate as a visualization to reveal the clustering patterns of contexts for the Type I environment.
 The results are shown in Fig. \ref{fig:Instantiated Contexts}, where the star shapes represent the centroids of instantiated contexts obtained from the incremental context detection procedure, and other markers represent tasks ($M_i$, $i\in[1,2,\dots,T]$) in the dynamic environment.
-It is clear that our incremental context detection module can capture the appropriate context patterns under different parameter settings in a fully online manner, regardless of how many contexts are ultimately instantiated.
+It is clear that our incremental context detection module can capture the appropriate context patterns under different concentration parameter settings in a fully online manner, regardless of how many contexts are ultimately instantiated.